billhennessy/blog-chunky/content/post/the-4-archetypes-of-totalitarian-eras.md

 ### Movie: A Hidden Life

-{{< figure src="/images/screen-shot-2021-04-17-at-5-31-38-pm.png" >}}
-This post was inspired by a remarkable movie, _A Hidden Life,_ the story of Franz Jägerstätter, an Austrian Christian who refused to serve in the Nazi army or sign an oath of loyalty to Hitler.
+{{< figure src="/images/screen-shot-2021-04-17-at-5-31-38-pm.png" caption="Scene from _A Hidden Life_" >}} This post was inspired by a remarkable movie, _A Hidden Life,_ the story of Franz Jägerstätter, an Austrian Christian who refused to serve in the Nazi army or sign an oath of loyalty to Hitler.

 ([Click to watch the trailer.](https://www.imdb.com/video/vi4230135577?))

 Franz, a simple farmer who lost his own father in World War I, struggles with the decision to be true to his faith at the risk of losing his life.

-The movie portrays the way a community, even a community of dissidents, turns on those who live their faith to the end.
+The movie portrays how a community, even a community of dissidents, turns on those who live their faith to the end.